checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

 ---
 title: OpenAPI/Swagger Monitoring
 description: >-
   OpenAPI and Swagger help users design and document APIs in a way that is readable from both humans and machines.
 As a consequence, they can also be used to generate the code that will run the specified API - both on the provider and consumer side.
 Can we leverage this same principle to simplify API monitoring?
+After a brief first look at OpenAPI and Swagger, this article will show how we can quickly use them to monitor a new or existing API.
 author: Giovanni Rago
 avatar: 'images/avatars/giovanni-rago.png'
 ---

 ## The OpenAPI Specification

-The [OpenAPI Specification (OAS)](https://spec.openapis.org/oas/v3.1.0) specifies a standard, language-agnostic and machine-readable format to describe a web API in one or more files.
-Nowadays, it acts as a vendor-neutral standard for describing the structure and behaviour of HTTP-based APIs, and exists as part of the [OpenAPI Initiative (OAI)](https://www.openapis.org/).
+The <a href="https://spec.openapis.org/oas/v3.1.0" target=_blank>OpenAPI Specification (OAS)</a> specifies a standard, language-agnostic and machine-readable format to describe a web API in one or more files.
+Nowadays, it acts as a vendor-neutral standard for describing the structure and behaviour of HTTP-based APIs, and exists as part of the <a href="https://www.openapis.org/" target=_blank>OpenAPI Initiative (OAI)</a>.

 Following the OAS brings the following advantages: